Car write-off explained

 Then you can decide if it’s worth having the car back to repair.

-Is it safe to buy a cat N or cat S used car?
+Is it safe to buy a Cat N or Cat S car?

-Dealers must declare cars that are cat N or cat S. They can often look like a bargain, but you should be careful and check them thoroughly before buying a car that was written off.
+It pays to be extra cautious when looking at buying a previous write-off.
+Dealers must declare cars that are Cat N or Cat S. They can often look like a bargain, but you should check them thoroughly before buying.

 Category N cars have suffered non-structural damage.
 This could be just a door panel or headlight fitting that was considered uneconomical to repair by the insurance company.